SankarSrinivasan1/SriAPIretry.js/README.md

-Certainly!
-Here's an example of a README file for the "SriApiRetry.js" library:

 # SriApiRetry.js

 SriApiRetry.js is a JavaScript library that simplifies the implementation of retry logic for API calls.
 It handles scenarios where API requests may fail due to network issues, server errors, or rate limits, and automatically retries the requests with customizable backoff strategies.
 By integrating SriApiRetry.js into your application, you can enhance the reliability and resilience of your API interactions.